Sovamorco/BHBot/README.md

 You can always check the code, but basically bot uses windows SendMessage API to send inputs directly to Brawlhalla window and pixel detection to detect states and decide what to do at any given point

 You can use BrawlhallaBot class directly or write your own wrapper for it.
-It should be completely independent and gui.py is just a wrapper for it
+It should be completely independent and gui.py is just a PySimpleGUI graphical wrapper